 - Celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual personalities, as also festivals like Durga Puja, Kali Puja, etc.

-- Regular classes and lectures on and off the ashrama premises.
+- Regular classes and lectures in the Ashrama and elsewhere.